nilovelez/camptix-to-canva/README.md

 python -m pyinstaller src/WordCampBadgeGenerator.spec
 ```

-Make sure you have `icono.ico` in the correct path.
+Make sure you have `icon.ico` in the correct path.

 Output: `dist/WordCampBadgeGenerator.exe`